uniwebcms/framework/README.md

 Each site primarily links to one Foundation (local or remote) that provides the components it needs, with optional secondary Foundations for specialized components.

-**Two paths to production:** Local sites can be deployed as self-hosted production sites (free, Git-based collaboration), or used as test sites for your Foundations while your production sites live in [uniweb.app](https://uniweb.app) (visual editor, managed hosting).
-Both approaches use the same Framework architecture.
-See [Testing](docs/testing-guide.md) and [Deployment](#deployment) sections for details.
+**Independently hosted.** Unlike traditional React apps, Foundations aren't bundled with sites.
+Sites in your project typically provide test content for developing Foundation components—actual production sites often live in separate projects or at [uniweb.app](https://www.uniweb.app).
+See [Testing](docs/testing-guide.md) and [Deployment](#deployment) for production patterns.

 ### Foundation Interfaces